guoxiaoyong/guoxiaoyong.github.io/_posts/2016-07-03-move-semantics-in-c++11.md

-copying a file from one folder to another folder takes quite a while if the file is large, while moving the file from one folder to another folder takes almost no time, provide that the two folders are on the same partitioin.
+copying a file from one folder to another folder takes quite a while if the file is large, while moving the file from one folder to another folder takes almost no time, provide that the two folders are on the same partition.
 No matter how large the file is, move operation finishes immediately.
 This is because in order to copying a file, you need to read the whole file, and then write it onto the harddisk.
 The larger the file is, the longer it takes.
-While to moving a file you only need to modify the metadata of the filesystem to indicate that the parent folder of the file is changed to another.
+While to move a file you only need to modify the metadata of the filesystem to indicate that the parent folder of the file is changed to another.